 lower case chars.

-A meta-char is specified by a backslash before a char like \w
+A meta-char is specified by a backslash, before a character.
+For example \w

 .

-A meta-char can match different type of chars.
+A meta-char can match different types of characters.

 \w